thousandbrainsproject/tbp.monty/rfcs/model_free_saccades.md

 ![Information Flow](model_free_saccades/information_flow.png)

-Here, the "Subortical sensory processing" node is basically the SC.
+Here, the "Subortical sensory processing" node is where the SC would fit.

 ### Input
 For sensor data, this is relatively straightforward.
 We have a view-finder which captures a wide field-of-view, and we don't need (or want) CMP-compliant messages produced by sensor modules.
 Since the dataset applies `DepthTo3DTransform`, the SC will have access to the view-finder's data in world coordinates if necessary.